-The Graduate Program in Biomedical Sciences (GPBS) reserves the right to place a student on a medical leave of absence when, on the recommendation of the director of the University Health Services, the GPBS determines that the student is a danger to self or others because of a serious medical problem.
+The Graduate Program in Biomedical Sciences (GPBS) reserves the right to place a student on a medical leave of absence when, on the recommendation of the Dean of Student Affairs, the GPBS determines that the student is a danger to self or others because of a serious medical problem.
 A student who is making satisfactory progress toward his/her degree requirements is eligible for a medical leave any time after matriculation.
 Before re-registering, a student on medical leave must secure written permission to return from a physician.